 (E) A narrative description to accurately portray control practices, including the housekeeping measures employed.

-(b) When requested by the plant manager any information relating to processing or production shall be kept confidential by the Department and shall not be disclosed or made available to competitors or their representatives in the rendering industry.
+(b) Except as otherwise required under the Oregon Public Records Law, ORS 192.410 to 192.505, when requested by the plant manager any information relating to processing or production must be kept confidential by DEQ and may not be disclosed or made available to competitors or their representatives in the rendering industry.